isotopp/isotopp.github.io/_posts/2021-09-14-mysql-page-compression-revisited.md

 This seems to make using Page Compression a risky and expensive thing.
 Mark's estimate in private communication was approximately "a thing such as RocksDB which never overwrites data has an inherent advantage  over anything that does in-place updates when it comes to compression" (my summary of his words), and I think he's correct.

-Seems I accidentally did a few things right when I did never even tried to use compressed tables in InnoDB.
+Seems I accidentally did a few things right when I never even tried to use compressed tables in InnoDB.

 # Thanks